 - and storytelling (60%).

-The real challenge for PMMs, therefore, is knowing where to start and how best to manage these activities moving forward.
+The real challenge for product marketing managers, therefore, is knowing where to start and how best to manage these activities moving forward.

-Product marketing is an umbrella term that covers the processes and activities that bring a product to market and help it grow beyond its launch.
-Product marketing manager (PMM) or product marketer’s job spans sales, product, marketing, and customer engagement.
+A product marketing manager (PMM) or product marketer’s job spans sales, product, marketing, and customer engagement.

 - Market research — Which markets would be best for this product and are they ready?